Skip to main content

 3. Open your Edge router's page.

-Make sure the settings Firewall on your (client) Edge router allow the necessary traffic between the public cloud subnets and the subnets connected to the global router.
+Ensure that the Firewall settings on your (client) Edge router allow the required traffic between the public cloud subnets and the subnets connected to the global router.

 If the global router is used as the default gateway on the cloud and dedicated servers, you do not need to specify routes.

-If not, on cloud and dedicated servers that are linked to a global router, static routes:
+If not, on the cloud and dedicated servers that are connected to the global router, write static routes:

 • as gateway, specify the address from the subnet to which the corresponding server is added and which is used as the gateway of the global router, in the example: